Lichen Sclerosus

 What Is Lichen Sclerosus?

 The symptoms are the same in children and adults.
 Early in the disease, small, subtle white spots appear.
 These areas are usually slightly shiny and smooth.
 As time goes on, the spots develop into bigger patches, and the skin surface becomes thinned and crinkled.
 As a result, the skin tears easily, and bright red or purple discoloration from bleeding inside the skin is common.
-More severe cases of lichen sclerosus produce scarring that may cause the inner lips of the vulva to shrink and disappear, the clitoris to become covered with scar tissue, and the opening of the vagina to narrow.

 How Common Is Lichen Sclerosus?

-It is very uncommon in men.
+Lichen Sclerosus is very rare in men.

 What Are the Symptoms of Lichen Sclerosus?

 Symptoms vary depending on the area affected.
 Patients experience different degrees of discomfort.
-When lichen sclerosus occurs on parts of the body other than the genital area, most often there are no symptoms, other than itching.
+When Lichen Sclerosus occurs on parts of the body other than the genital area, most often there are no symptoms, other than itching.
 If the disease is severe, bleeding, tearing, and blistering caused by rubbing or bumping the skin can cause pain.

-Very mild lichen sclerosus of the genital area often causes no symptoms at all.
+Very mild Lichen Sclerosus of the vulvovaginal area often causes no symptoms at all.
 If the disease worsens, itching is the most common symptom.
-Rarely, lichen sclerosus of the vulva may cause extreme itching that interferes with sleep and daily activities.
+Rarely, Lichen Sclerosus of the vulva may cause extreme itching that interferes with sleep and daily activities.
 Rubbing or scratching to relieve the itching can create painful sores and bruising, so that many women must avoid sexual intercourse, tight clothing, tampons, riding bicycles, and other common activities that involve pressure or friction.
 Urination can be accompanied by burning or pain, and bleeding can occur, especially during intercourse.
-When lichen sclerosus develops around the anus, the discomfort can lead to constipation that is difficult to relieve.
-This is particularly common in children.
-It is important to note that the signs of lichen sclerosus in children may sometimes be confused with those of sexual abuse
+When Lichen Sclerosus develops around the anus, the discomfort can lead to constipation that is difficult to relieve.

 www.LichenSclerosus.com

-Email: info@LichenSclerosus.com
+advertising@LichenSclerosus.com

 *Copyright and General Disclaimer

-Unless otherwise noted on this or any of our other related website(s), all material on this is website is copyrighted and may not be copied or reproduced without our express written consent.
 Information provided on this website is for educational purposes only.
+We are not doctors or attorneys and do not provide medical or legal advice.
 Always seek the advice and care of a competent physician with regards to any and all questions you have regarding regarding a medical condition, and before undertaking any diet, exercise or other health program and before relying upon this or any other website's information.
-NEVER rely on the information on any website without first confirming with a competent physician.
-While we have made every effort to check, update and verify the accuracy of our information and resources, we cannot be held responsible for any inaccuracies.
-The information contained on this website has not been evaluated by the FDA and not intended to treat, diagnose, cure or prevent any disease.
+NEVER rely on the information on any website without first consulting with a competent physician.